Commercial Ice Machine Cleaning and Maintenance

 Cleaning and Sanitizing your Machine

-Your ice machine should be cleaned and sanitized regularly to avoid the problems we mentioned above.
+Organic substances like mold, mildew, fungus, algae and bacteria cause problems in your commercial ice machine.
+Those little troublemakers all like to collect in the dark, moist environment inside.
+Aside from being an eyesore, these organisms can get into ice, affect the taste, and some can potentially cause sickness.
+Your ice machine should be cleaned and sanitized regularly to avoid these problems.
 Cleaning and sanitizing are actually two separate but related functions.
 Cleaner will remove the buildup of limescale and other deposits from impure water.
 Sanitizer is designed to eliminate organisms like algae, slime, and bacteria.

 Most manufacturers suggest cleaning your machine at least once every six months, but you should perform a visual inspection every few weeks to make sure everything looks OK.
 Varied water conditions and environmental factors can necessitate cleaning more frequently.
 If you find yourself having to clean your machine more frequently than every 6 months, you should consult a service professional.
 You may have worse-than-normal water quality issues that should be addressed.